Digger (video game): Reception

 Creative Computing in 1984 said that Digger "combines the best aspects of Pac-Man and Dig-Dug".
 Praising its graphics and sound, the magazine concluded that "it never loses its luster even after hours of play.
 Digger strikes a rich vein in a mountain of games".

 Legacy

 An enhanced remake titled Digger HD was developed by Creat Studios and released on October 1, 2009 for PlayStation 3.

 Multiple unauthorized versions and fan-remakes have been released, most of which still have Digger in the name.
-In 1998, Andrew Jenner created a free-software version under GPL of the game, Digger Remastered, by reverse engineering the original game.
+In 1998, Rob Sleath released the game under GNU GPL and Andrew Jenner created a free-software of the game, Digger Remastered, by reverse engineering the original game.
+Jenner noted that technically, the copyright might be still owned by Windmill, but that company is no longer selling the product, which he considered abandonware.
 In 2000, Millennium Digger: The Artful Machine was released by Alawar Entertainment.
 It adds a reimagining of the game with new levels and graphics.
 Digger Mobile Edition runs on mobile phones (or small devices capable of running Java ME).
 Digger Classic is a port of Digger Remastered to Android.